Active transport and cluster formation on 2D networks: Numerical results

 \subsection{Aggregation without network}

-A possible scenario for clustering of receptors on the cell surface is aggregation due to an attractive interaction between proteins diffusing in the cell membrane.
-This process can be formulated as an equilibrium model consisting of diffusing hard-core particles (radius $r_p\sim 10nm$; within the size-scale of membrane proteins) interacting via an attractive potential.
+As a first reference we investigate a diffusion limited aggregation model similar to the one introduced in \cite{memb_prot_clusters}\footnote{Here however, no additional long range repulsive force is assumed.}.
+Omitting filaments, we can use a variant of our model to mimic freely diffusing particles with an attractive interaction.
+The corresponding process can be formulated as an equilibrium model consisting of diffusing hard-core particles (radius $r_p\sim 10nm$ \cite{sieber_memb_prot}); within the size-scale of membrane proteins) interacting via an attractive potential.
 We apply the particle dynamics discussed in sec. \ref{disNetw_sec} but do not consider filaments.
-In addition we introduce a particle-particle interaction between the particles realized by a square well potential of the form
+In addition we introduce a particle-particle interaction realized by a square well potential of the form

 where $\mathbf{x},\mathbf{x'}$ are particle positions.
 This potential can be implemented using a Metropolis acceptance probability $p=\min(e^{-\beta(V(x_{n+1})-V(x_n))},1)$ for a step from $x_n$ to $x_{n+1}$ ($n$ denotes the time index).
 In the following we use dimensionless quantities and put $\beta=1$.
-The default parameters are $V_0=2, d_V=3.5r_p$ and particle density $\rho=0.04$.
+The default parameters are $V_0=2, d_V=3.5r_p$ and particle density $\rho_p^0=0.04$.
 Assuming a diffusion constant for membrane proteins $D\approx$0.0025$\mu$m$^2$/s \cite{membrane_diff} we choose a time step corresponding to $\Delta t=0.02$ seconds so that one diffusive step of length $r_p=10nm$ is performed per time step $\Delta t$.

 In fig. \ref{config_no_netw} typical particle configurations at several runtimes are displayed, while in fig. \ref{CD_no_netw_tvar} ensemble averages of cluster size distributions are shown.
 Initial clustering already occurs on a rather small time-scale.
 Regarding the particle configurations we see that the number of clusters decreases with increasing runtime while the average size of remaining clusters increases.
 This is due to diffusion and merging of existing clusters after long times.
-Movement of large clusters is strongly supressed, so that merging occurs quite slowly.
+Movement of large clusters is strongly suppressed, so that merging occurs quite slowly.
 The coarsening process can also be observed in the cluster size distribution.
 We observe a characteristic scale for larger clusters, manifesting in the emergence of a maximum, indicating a characteristic scale for cluster sizes.
 The dominant clusters always are within the same size-scale which increases with time.